NilPointer-Software/bdfd-wiki/src/bdscript/addEmoji.md

 # $addEmoji
-Adds a emoji to the server.
+Adds an emoji to the server.

 ## Usage
 ```